LibertyDSNP/spec/pages/DSNP/Types/Reaction.md

 "F", ":custom-emoji:", "<custom-emoji>", "ᚱ", "ᘐ", "״"
 ```
 ### apply
-- MUST be a UINT_8
+- MUST be an UINT_8
-Indicates whether the emoji should be applied and if so, its "strength".
+- Indicates whether the emoji should be applied and if so, at what "strength".

 Potential uses:
 - a single reaction